latepaul/gitblogger/README.md

 - if you're on a machine you've not used before then you can clone the repo.
 It needs to be able to run a simple bash script.
 Linux is great.
 WSL bash is fine.
 Then all you need is...
 - git log
+- or 'sh readblog.sh' - main reason I added this was so you could read in reverse order (earliest first)
 - or if your central repo has a web interface, e.g. github, you could use that.
 For me personally that gets away from the minimalism that gitblogger is all about.

 That's it (told you it was pointless!)